 Thank you for making this interview.
 We appreciate your story!

-What is Your hopes and dreams.
+What are Your hopes and dreams?
 Where do you want to go with your music?

 I have finally come to a place where I can focus on producing some dance music again.